THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Finally, the wind picked up a bit and we settled into our first night out at sea with our sails set to wing on wing with the main and genoa.

-The second day we switched to flying our screecher off the windward bow, which is great for sailing between 135-180 degrees to the wind.
+The second day we switched to flying our screecher off the windward bow, which is great for sailing downwind between 135-180 degrees.

 On our second night, I was passing well off of some fishing boats when I noticed a flashing light in front of us, alternating red and blue.
 I have never seen anything like this out at sea, and I monitored the bearing (angle) of the light as we approached it on our port side.
 We got lucky; we passed very near to what was apparently a buoy.
 I saw another one further off our starboard side, and the thought crossed my mind that maybe they were marking a fishing net.
 Starry Horizons was too close for me to have the time to change course, and thankfully we passed by with no drama.